-The boys try their hands at various things to earn the money for buying the slice of pizza, highlight being their attempt to sell their stray dog for Rs.25,000.
-In one such endeavor the boys are sitting outside Chennai Citi Centre, a mall not for the poor, they smartly conduct a commerce to get new branded clothes for the price of two plates of roadside Pani puri chat.
-It’s tempting to show the boys straying to bad habits like stealing, or to show the single mother being exploited by local politician as a favour to get her husband freed, thank GOD we are spared from seeing any of these.
-At the same time, Writer Manikandan hasn’t failed to leave his messages on rising social inequality in our cities, kids dropping out of primary school, anti social elements looking for the thinnest chance to benefit personally and these are left easy to find but never obstructing the visual stream on screen.
+The boys try their hands at various things to earn the money for buying the slice of pizza, the highlight being their attempt to sell their stray dog for Rs.25,000.
+In one such endeavour the boys are sitting outside Chennai Citi Centre, a mall not for the poor, they smartly conduct commerce to get new branded clothes for the price of two plates of roadside Pani puri chat.
+It’s tempting to show the boys straying to bad habits like stealing or to show the single mother being exploited by a local politician as a favour to get her husband freed, thank GOD we are spared from seeing any of these.
+At the same time, Writer Manikandan hasn’t failed to leave his messages on rising social inequality in our cities, kids dropping out of primary school, anti-social elements looking for the thinnest chance to benefit personally and these are left easy to find but never obstructing the visual stream onscreen.

 As egg’s go, Kaaka Muttai is never sought after for human consumption, but its namesake film is sure to see houseful shows.
 Thanks to Dhanush & Vetrimaaran for betting on this horse with their gold nuggets.